Best Carbon Dioxide Monitor (Expert Guide)

 40,000 ppm IDHL Immediately Dangerous To Life or Health

-Carbon dioxide is in every breath we take as it exists in the outdoor fresh air at about 413ppm.
-At this concentration level, it is non-toxic.
+Carbon dioxide is in every breath we take as it exists at a concentration of 413 ppm in outdoor air.
+At this level, it is non-toxic.

-The problem occurs when CO2 levels increase beyond 413ppm.
-When the CO2 concentration increases, it is termed a simple asphyxiant.
-A simple asphyxiant is a gas which reduces or displaces the normal oxygen in breathing air.
-Symptoms include headache and drowsiness.
-At higher CO2 levels, rapid breathing, confusion, increased cardiac output, elevated blood pressure and increased arrhythmias may occur.
-Breathing oxygen depleted air via high CO2 concentrations will lead to death by suffocation.
+The problem occurs when CO2 levels increase beyond 413 ppm.
+As carbon dioxide concentration increases, it is defined as a simple asphyxiant.
+A simple asphyxiant is a gas which displaces the normal oxygen in the air we breathe.
+Common symptoms include headache and drowsiness.
+At higher CO2 levels, rapid breathing, confusion, increased cardiac output, elevated blood pressure, and increased arrhythmias may occur.
+Breathing oxygen-depleted air will lead to death by suffocation.

-Since CO2 is odorless and does not cause irritation, it is considered to have poor warning properties, hence the importance of CO2 monitoring.
+Since CO2 is odorless and does not cause irritation, it is considered to have poor warning properties and requires careful monitoring.

 Is Carbon Dioxide an Indoor Air Pollutant?

 Yes it is.
-For many years, carbon dioxide measurements have been used to better understand the airflow and mixing in indoor structures that helps guide the design of cooling, heating, and ventilation systems.
-High CO2 levels indoors is tied to poor health and lack of fresh air entering an indoor space.
+For many years, carbon dioxide measurements have been used to better understand airflow and guide the design of cooling, heating, and ventilation systems.
+High indoor CO2 levels are tied to poor health and lack of fresh air entering an indoor structure.

-When there is poor air ventilation, CO2 concentration will increase.
-Doing so pollutes the indoor occupied space.
-CO2 monitoring will allow one to know if CO2 levels are too high so corrective action such as opening a window, a door or turning on the ventilation system can take place.
+When there is poor air ventilation, the concentration of CO2 will increase.
+This results in pollution of the indoor space.
+CO2 monitoring allows occupants to know if CO2 levels are too high so corrective action can take place.
+Opening a window or door and turning on the ventilation system can help reduce indoor CO2 levels.

-Carbon Dioxide monitoring is becoming an imperative part of COVID-19 preparedness planning.
-CO2 is exhaled with aerosols containing pathogens such as SARS-CoV-2 from COVID-19 infected people and therefore can be used as a proxy of virus concentrations in the indoor air - as shown by research from the University of Colorado & Harvard School of Public Health.
+Carbon dioxide monitoring is an essential aspect of COVID-19 preparedness.
+When CO2 is exhaled, aerosols containing pathogens such as SARS-CoV-2 from COVID-19 are also expelled.
+Therefore, carbon dioxide can be used as a proxy for virus concentrations in the indoor air - as shown by research from the University of Colorado & Harvard School of Public Health.

-Various government legislatures and professional organizations such as ASHRAE are now mandating and recommending CO2 indoor air quality monitoring to reduce COVID-19 infection risk.
-If CO2 levels trend to the upside, the Technical University of Berlin showed that increasing uncontaminated air (fresh air ventilation) reduces the indoor CO2 concentration, reduces the aerosol concentrations which then in turn reduces ones infection risk.
+Various government legislatures and professional organizations such as ASHRAE recommend CO2 indoor air quality monitoring to reduce the risk of COVID-19 infection.
+The Technical University of Berlin showed that increasing uncontaminated air reduces indoor concentrations of CO2 and other aerosols.
+In turn, this strategy of fresh air ventilation lowers one's infection risk.

 Are Carbon Dioxide Monitors Required in Classrooms?